WHAT IS LOBBYING?

 * sending submissions to Government inquiries.

 Lobbying is a democratic process.
 It is every citizen’s right to express an opinion and to have the freedom to try to bring about change through legitimate means.

 WHAT WORKS?
 A recent survey studied elected officials and what most influences their opinions.
-The results are summarised here:
+Here are the results:

 a) Media, community, highest influence.

 b) Direct approach, timely accurate data, most effective influencing tools.

 c) Understanding Government, offering solutions, most positive ways to influence.

 d) The most negative approach was pushy, aggressive approach with lack of understanding of Government.

 WEL takes these findings seriously as we lobby Governments.
 WEL is very good at thinking sideways with solutions – so please send us your ideas.

-WEL encourages you to send messages to members of Parliament, both Federal Members and Senators, and, if the matter is a State matter, to State Members of the Legislature Assembly (MLA) or the Legislative Council (MLC), their addresses are on our LINKS page.
+WEL encourages you to send messages to members of Parliament, both Federal Members and Senators, and, if the matter is a Victorian State matter, to State Members of the Legislature Assembly (MLA) or the Legislative Council (MLC), their addresses are on our LINKS page.

 WEL Victoria also makes appointments to see Members in their electorate offices when possible.
 If you are able to join a delegation for any visit, please let us know via our Contact Us page.

 We may also suggest messages to send to Government, business leaders and others.

 a) Co-operation with other groups on particular issues.